-In a report published today on corruption prevention in respect of members of parliament, judges...
+In its latest report on corruption prevention with respect to members of parliament, judges and...

 Ever since antiquity, corruption has been one of the most widespread and insidious of social evils.
 When it involves public officials and elected representatives, it is inimical to the administration of public affairs.
 Since the end of the 19th century, it has also been seen as a major threat in the private sphere, undermining the trust and confidence which are necessary for the maintenance and development of sustainable economic and social relations.
 It is estimated that hundreds of billions of Euros are paid in bribes every year. (more)

 A word from the President of GRECO

 I invite you to use it to look into the work we do with our 49 member States.
 We use the dynamics of collective expertise and peer pressure to accomplish action by individual governments that will build durable barriers against corruption and bring to justice those who misuse their position for personal gain to the detriment of society as a whole.

 Whether inspired by GRECO’s work, that of others with an anti-corruption agenda or our own experiences and principles, each one of us has a role to play in changing the mind-set to zero tolerance of corruption.

 On Thursday, 29 November 2016, GRECO elected Marin MRČELA (Croatia) as its President and Agnès MAITREPIERRE (France) as its Vice-President.
 Helena LIŠUCHOVÁ (Czech Republic), Aslan YUSUFOV (Russian Federation), Vita HABJAN BARBORIČ (Slovenia), Ernst GNÄGI (Switzerland), and David MEYER (United Kingdom) have been elected members of the Bureau for the duration of the 5th Evaluation round starting in 2017.